kaveh7293/Kaveh-Portfolio/README.md

 * Finally, the chi-squared test has been used to evaluate whether being a host affect the results a team get, the corresponding p-value was obtained 0.02 showing the important effect of being a host.

   *Note that in the above hypothesis testings, we first created a contingency table (using pandas.crosstab), and then using the contingency table we could perform the hypothesis test (using stats.chi2contingency).
+ Finally, we did a one-way Anova F-test to determine whether numerical features affect the results that the teams had.
+The numerical features are the fifa ranking and the number of previous championships.
+I used scipy.stats.f_oneway in order to implement this hypothesis test.
+The corresponding p values for these tests obtained to be 1.88 e-12 (effect of fifa ranking) and 1.82 e-6 (effect of previous world championships), so we can assure that both of these features have effect on the performance of the teams on each game.